Author: Henry R Guly / Editor: Jason M Kendall / Reviewer: Jennifer Lockwood / Codes: C3AP2a, CAP33, HAP19, SLO4, TC2, TP7 / Published: 31/10/2017

 - Repeat x-rays after two weeks

-The Jones fracture, which occurs at the base of the shaft of the 5th MT, must be differentiated from the more common, avulsion fracture at the base of the MT.
+Fig 2 shows a Jones fracture.
+This must be differentiated from the more common, avulsion fracture at the base of the MT (Fig 3).

 Freibergs disease is an avascular necrosis of the MT head which is most common in the 2nd MT but also occurs in the 3rd MT.
 It is of unknown aetiology.
 It may present acutely with pain and be thought to be a stress fracture and initial x-rays may be normal though abnormalities (deformity and fragmentation of the MT head) will develop over a few weeks.
 It may also be picked up as an incidental finding on an x-ray.